Annual Report 2013

-In 2011 FEEM has consolidated its research activities around two main research programmes: one on “Climate Change and Sustainable Development” and the other one on “Energy: Resources and Markets”.
-These two research programmes aim at promoting innovative research across the various dimensions of the global environmental and energy challenges, improving the analysis of the economics and policies of mitigation and adaptation to climate change and developing a strategic socio-economic analysis of the energy policies needed to support the transition to a low-carbon and more sustainable world.
-A third area of important research is devoted to “Economy and Society”, promoting a multidisciplinary approach to scientific research on sustainability and to the study of the human and social dimension of economic progress and civilization.
+In particular, FEEM aims at promoting innovative research across the various dimensions of the global environmental and energy challenges in order to improve the analysis of the economics and policies of mitigation and adaptation to climate change and build up a strategic socio-economic analysis of the energy policies needed to support the transition to a low-carbon and more sustainable world.
+This objective is pursued through a multidisciplinary approach to scientific research on sustainability and to the study of the human and social imension of economic progress and civilization.

 Research programmes and related activities follow the strategic guidelines stated in FEEM’s mission.
 Ongoing research is thus rigorous, fact-based, interdisciplinary, and international in terms of the composition of research teams and topics addressed.